 12. Legend of the Blue Sea (2016)

 A Korean take on the popular romance between a mermaid and a human, ‘Legend of the Blue Sea’ is a drama based on a Joseon legend and explores the unusual relationship between a mermaid that ends up in present-day Seoul and encountered by a con artist.
 Unbeknownst to them, both have pasts that are connected.
-The concepts of rebirth and fate intertwine in a thrilling manner to give us a beautiful show complimented by stunning visuals and compelling performances.
+The concepts of rebirth and fate intertwine thrillingly to give us a beautiful show complimented by stunning visuals and compelling performances.
 The ‘Legend of the Blue Sea’ cast includes Lee Min-ho, Jun Ji-hyun, Shin Won-ho, and Shin Hye-sun.
 You can watch the movie here.

 11. What’s Wrong with Secretary Kim (2018)